 The flow of electricity into the Premises, and like terms shall be construed accordingly.

+Large Gas Meter

+Means a Gas Meter designed to operate with a maximum flow rate of greater than 11 cubic metres per hour.

 Load Switch

 A component or combination of components that can close or open (including on receipt of a Command to that effect) to Enable or Disable the flow of electricity to and from the Premises.